blue-in-sea/Algo-Notebook/APIs.md

 ```

 ### Map
-* clear() - Removes all of the mappings from this map (optional operation).
-* size() - Returns the number of key-value mappings in this map.

 * `containsKey(Object key)` - Returns true if this map maps one or more keys to the specified value.
 * `containsValue(Object value)` - Returns true if this map maps one or more keys to the specified value.